 The LSAT is designed to measure skills that are considered essential for success in law school: the reading and comprehension of complex tests with accuracy and insight; the organization and management of information and the ability to draw reasonable inferences from it; the ability to think critically; and the analysis and evaluation of the reasoning and argument of others.
 The test has five 35-minute sections of multiple choice questions and an essay.
 There are roughly 100 scored questions on the test.
 The score is derived from four of the five multiple choice sections.
 One section is un-scored and is used to screen new questions.
-You should not try to guess which section—even seasoned professional test takers have confessed that they don’t know.
+You should not try to guess which section is experimental—even seasoned professional test takers have confessed that they don’t know.
 The written section is not scored, but it is sent to law schools.

 You should plan to study for a minimum of 3 months.
 If you are great at standardized tests, you might get by with 2 months.
 If you are terrible at standardized tests, you should plan on budgeting even more time.